 In many instances, cancer patients undergo minor or major surgery, often as the first part of their treatment plan.
 This may be to remove a mole on the skin that is cancerous, a tumour or a malignant lump that should not be allowed to spread.

 Having surgery comes with various side effects, and one of these can be difficulty sleeping due to postoperative discomfort.
-While a silk pillowcase cannot guarantee a good night’s rest, it will certainly do no harm.
+While an ivory silk pillowcase cannot guarantee a good night’s rest, it will certainly do no harm.

 Radiotherapy for cancer